Why Is My AC Making A Loud Noise When Starting Or Shutting Off?

 In this troubleshooting guide, we cover:

-Any time you hear a strange sound coming from your HVAC it can instantly invoke anxiety, especially during the hot summer months or when you have a high-risk person living in your home.
+Any time you hear strange sounds coming from your air conditioner unit it can instantly invoke anxiety, especially during the hot summer months or when you have a high-risk person living in your home.

 We have been there, too.
 So, do not worry.

-We will help you troubleshoot the sound, and if it is something significant, we have a tip for dealing with that too.
+We will help you troubleshoot the sound, and if it is something significant, we have tips for identifying and fixing common AC problems too.

 What Are The Most Common Causes Of Loud Noises Coming From Your HVAC?

 Air conditioning systems are complex and they have several dozen components that all have to work together for the process to be a success.
-All of those parts can wear on each other and when one or more component gives, your unit can begin making some pretty awful sounds.
+Air conditioner noise can be normal, but all of those parts can wear on each other and when one or more component gives, your unit can begin making some pretty awful sounds.

 There is a plus side, by listening closely to the sound your unit is making, you may be able to diagnose the issue without having to pay an expensive service bill.